Fifty ways to market your work outside of social media

 Take a walk and look around

-Actually listen to people engaging with your stuff!
+Actually listen and respond to people engaging with your stuff!

-Thanks for reading.
-If you're enjoying the content, consider subscribing.
+Thanks for reading 🌼 If you're enjoying this so far, consider subscribing.
 Your support motivates me to keep writing and helps Not Bad reach new readers.

 My unsolicited advice?